insa4ufaz/P06/Readme.md

 - http://localhost:5002 -- Blockchain
 - http://localhost:5003 -- Blockchain

+You can interact with each node with it's url

 Stop all containers: `docker ps -aq | xargs docker stop`

-This repo is not fully developed, if you have some questions contact with us.
+Note: This repo is not fully developed, if you have some questions contact with us.